coffeemakingtoaster/water-bottler/docs/local-dev.md

-# Local dev
+# Local Development
 ## Docker compose

 There is a small docker compose setup for the application.
-However, development using docker compose should only be used when development using minikube is not possible.
+However, **development using docker compose should only be used when development using minikube is not possible**.

 ### Requirements

-Its docker compose...so you need:

 - [docker](https://docs.docker.com/engine/install/)

 ### Running the application
 ```sh
 docker compose up -d
 ```

 This should start all services.
 Relevant ports are:
 - 8081 (upload service)
 - 3111 (rabbitmq web interface with login values water:bottler)
 - 80 (smtp4dev web interface)

 ## k8s
 To enable local development, that already takes the k8s deployment into consideration we use minikube.

 ### Requirements
 Therefor the following must be installed:

 - [Minikube](https://github.com/kubernetes/minikube)